adam-p/yesterday-i-learned/django.md

 * [assignment tags](https://docs.djangoproject.com/en/1.7/howto/custom-template-tags/#assignment-tags): `{% some_assignment_tag param1 param2 param3... as variable_you_can_use_below %}`
 * Template rendering is apparently [multi-threaded](https://docs.djangoproject.com/en/1.7/howto/custom-template-tags/#thread-safety-considerations).
 * The act of initialising a `QueryDict` [already parses the query string](https://docs.djangoproject.com/en/1.7/ref/request-response/#django.http.QueryDict.__init__).
 There is no need to use urlparse.
+* [Django does not force you to put code at some specific place](http://stackoverflow.com/a/8590943/1558430).
+With that said, since MVC requires a service abstraction layer between M and C, which hardly anyone ever has, Django tends to recommend logic in either V or [M](http://stackoverflow.com/a/8591009/1558430), depending on whether the logic concerns requests.

 # Django troubleshooting